EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: EXAGREE Framework

+However, this optimization is constrained within the Rashomon space, as not all attribution swaps are feasible.
+This constraint distinguishes our problem from conventional ranking problems, as feature attributions from a single model and a model space are shown in Fig. \ref{fig:rankings}. \begin{lemma} In a Rashomon set $\mathcal{M}_\epsilon$, not all pairwise attribution swaps are possible. \end{lemma} \begin{proof} Recent Rashomon-related studies have shown that feature attribution range or model class reliance is not unlimited \citep{fisher2019all, li2023exploring, hsu2022rashomon, NEURIPS2022_5afaa8b4, li2024practical}.
+Consider a scenario where the feature attribution matrix from the Rashomon set is: where we specify $\max(a_1) < \min(a_2)$, as illustrated in the middle panel of Fig. \ref{fig:rankings}.
+The swap between $a_{(1)}$ and $a_{(2)}$ is not possible within this Rashomon set in this case. \end{proof}

+\begin{proposition} Based on the previous lemma \ref{lemma:impossible-swap_I}, we can conclude that there does not always exist a model within the Rashomon set $\mathcal{M}_\epsilon$ that satisfies a stakeholder's expectation (see proof in Appendix Lemma 3.4). \end{proposition} Given this limitation, our approach shifts towards finding models within the Rashomon set that most align with stakeholder needs, even if it doesn't perfectly match them, motivating the development of our multi-head framework.

-We propose the DMAN $f_{dman}$ as a surrogate model that bridges the gap between models in the Rashomon set and their feature attributions.
+\paragraph{Differentiable Model Attribution Network (DMAN)} To enable efficient optimization and allow \textit{gradient-based} ranking optimization, a differentiable mapping from masks to feature attributions is required.
+We propose the DMAN ($f_{\text{dman}}$) as a surrogate model that bridges the gap between models in the Rashomon set and their feature attributions.
 DMAN is a neural network trained to approximate the relationship between masks (representing models in the Rashomon set) and their corresponding attributions.
 The training process uses a dataset $\D_{att}=\{\bfs{m}_{\R}, \bfs{A}\}$, where $\bfs{m}_{\R}$ are masks and $\bfs{A}$ are corresponding attributions.
 The parameter optimization of the network is expressed as:

 While DMAN provides an approximation as a surrogate model, its accuracy is crucial for the overall framework.
 To ensure reliability, we calculate actual attributions when evaluating the final results.

-This stage allows us to efficiently utilize the Rashomon set for attribution prediction while maintaining a differentiable pipeline for further optimization.
+This stage allows us to efficiently utilize the Rashomon set for attribution prediction while maintaining an end-to-end differentiable pipeline for further optimization.